The Sacraments are tangible expressions of God’s life and grace in our lives.

 First Reconciliation is celebrated with our young parishioners before celebrating First Communion.
 The Catholic School is involved in the remote preparation of the young candidates for Reconciliation while the more immediate preparation takes place through the parish.
 Parents and candidates attend a series of meetings at the Church.
 Young parishioners who do not attend St. Bonaventure School may need to attend some additional evening sessions with their parents and participate in a home program of catechesis using a book which the parish recommends.

-We celebrate the Sacrament of Reconciliation on Saturday afternoons from 4:00 p.m. to 4:45 p.m. and by appointment.
+We celebrate the Sacrament of Reconciliation on Monday mornings from 9 a.m. to 10 a.m. and by appointment.
 During Advent and Lent we hold special communal celebrations of the sacrament.

 Reconciliation Rooms are at the back of the church under the choir loft.
 A red light that is visible from the body of the church indicates which one of the rooms is in use.
 The door is left open when the room is available.

 The Sacrament is also available by appointment with one of the friar-priests.
 This arrangement might be more suitable for longer sessions that require more time.
 The Sacrament is a liturgical act of worship and not really suited for prolonged consultation or counselling.
-Those who would like to talk with a friar about problems they are having may arrange for an appointment for pastoral or spiritual care.
+Those who would like to talk with a friar about problems they are having may arrange for an appointment.

 There is no need to feel uncomfortable if you have not been to confession for some time.
 Tell the friar-priest that it's been a while and that you need some help with the sacrament.
 He will guide you to make a good confession without being judged.
 The friars’ goal is to help you honestly and sincerely discover how God is call you, calling us, to grow closer to the kind of life God has destined for us.